Knit and crochet costume patterns for kids

 Crochet and knit fabrics are incredibly versatile.
 You can produce shaped things stuffed with fiberfil.
 You can produce wigs, beards, swords, baskets, dresses, onesies, you name it!
 The only limit to what you can make is your imagination…and skills.
 If there is a character that your child loves, you can make a very accurate replica with the right yarn and some determination!

-I did find a number of crochet and knit costume patterns that were based on licensed characters.
+I did find a number of knit and crochet costume patterns that were based on licensed characters.
 I did not include any of those here, because I don’t want to get wrapped up in licensing disputes.
 However, if you are looking for something like that, there’s a good chance you can find it!

 What if I can’t find a pattern for the costume my child wants?